utsa-lib-cedish/mapbox-layers/README.md

             });
 ```

 If we want to show the municipality labels, we need to add a separate text layer.
 This will be a layer of type [symbol](https://docs.mapbox.com/style-spec/reference/layers/#symbol).
 Symbol layers are used for both icons and text labels.
-Instead of a paint property, we are going to give this layer a [layout property](https://docs.mapbox.com/style-spec/reference/layers/#layout-property).
-Map layers in Mapbox can have their appearance customized through either the paint or the layout property.
-The documentation tells us which to use for each sub-property.
+Instead of a paint property, we're going to give this layer a [layout property](https://docs.mapbox.com/style-spec/reference/layers/#layout-property).
+The documentation for each layer type will always tell us whether to use paint or layout, or a combination, for that type.

-The crucial layout property that will tell Mapbox what to render is the `text-field` property.
+For text, the fundamental layout property that tells Mapbox what to render is the `text-field` property.
 This can be used to provide a hard-coded value, but in this case we want each municipality to have its own label.
-To that end, we are going to use an [expression](https://docs.mapbox.com/style-spec/reference/expressions/) for the property's value.
+For this, we'll to use an [expression](https://docs.mapbox.com/style-spec/reference/expressions/) as the property's value.
 Specifically, we'll use a [data expression](https://docs.mapbox.com/style-spec/reference/expressions/#data-expressions) to retrieve feature properties.

-But how do we know what feature to retrieve?
+How do we know what feature we need to retrieve?
 Here we may find it helpful to go back to QGIS and look at the layer attribute table.
-Make sure the municipal data layer is selected, and then find the attribute table icon, or just press F6.
+Making sure the municipal data layer is selected, we can find the attribute table icon, or just press F6.

 ![Open the attribute table](markdown-images/gis-7.png "The cursor hovering over the attribute table icon in QGIS")

-With the attribute table open, look at the name of the column that contains the municipality names.
+With the attribute table open, we look for the title of the column that contains the municipality names.
 In this case, it is called "nomgeo".

 ![Look at the attribute table](markdown-images/gis-8.png "The attribute table for Mexican municipality data")